foucdeg/passe-un-dessin/docs/installation.md

 ```
 cd backend
-poetry env use 3.9 # the right version
+poetry env use <python executable with the right version>
 poetry install
 ```